zchee/golang-wiki/Modules.md

 In general, even if your editor, IDE or other tools have not yet been made module aware, much of their functionality should work with modules if you are using modules inside GOPATH and do `go mod vendor` (because then the proper dependencies should be picked up via GOPATH).

 The long-term fix to make tools module-aware is to move programs that load packages off of `go/build` and onto `golang.org/x/tools/go/packages`, which understands how to locate packages in a module-aware manner.
 This will likely eventually become `go/packages`.

-In the short term, however, [CL 125296](https://go-review.googlesource.com/c/go/+/125296) updated `go/build` to be able locate a package's source code in the presence of modules.
-This helps some tools without requiring the tool to change, but is insufficient for other tools.

 ### How have the `go mod` commands changed recently in `go1.11beta3`?